Skip to main content

 });

 Finally, create the Deck object and attach the layers.
-The Manifest GeoJSON contains the center coordinate of the map, making it a good candidate for the initialViewState.
+The Manifest GeoJSON contains the center coordinate of the map, which is used to set the initialViewState.
 List the geometry layers in the order that they stack vertically.
 For example, the Desks and Walls should be a layer above the Rooms and Hallways.

 new Deck({